Golden Child vs. Scapegoat: The Family’s Assigned Roles

 The Family You Were Born Into Had a Script Already Written

 You didn’t choose your role.
 No one asked you.
-You arrived into a family system that already had a shape—a structure of loyalties and projections and assigned functions—and you were fit into the slot that was available or necessary at the time of your arrival.
-Your sibling occupied one position; you occupied the other.
+You arrived into a family system that already had a shape, a structure of loyalties and projections and assigned functions, and you were fit into the slot that was available or necessary at the time of your arrival.
+Your sibling occupied one position.
+You occupied the other.
 Or maybe the roles shifted over time, assigned and reassigned as the family’s needs evolved.
 Either way, by the time you were old enough to have a sense of yourself as a person, you already knew your family’s sense of you as a role.

 If you were the golden child, you knew you were the good one.
 The capable one.
 The one who made your parent proud, who got the most attention, whose achievements were displayed.
 You may have liked being in this position.
-It felt like safety, like being loved.
+It felt like safety.
+It felt like being loved.
 You may not have known, yet, that the love was contingent on the performance of the role, and that any deviation from the script would cost you the warmth you’d built your sense of self on.

 What Are the Golden Child and Scapegoat Roles?